Susena-V/GenAI-NetworkOptimization/README.md

 ---

-## Contribution

-Contributions are welcome!
-1. Fork the repository.
-2. Create a new branch.
-3. Submit a pull request with detailed explanations of your changes.

----

-## License
+## License 📜

 This project is licensed under the [MIT License](LICENSE).

 ---

-## Acknowledgements
+## Acknowledgements 🙏

-This project was developed as part of a **GenAI Hackathon**, where it won first place for its innovative approach and practical application in the networking domain.
+This project was developed as part of a **GenAI Hackathon**, where it won 🥇 **first place** for its innovative approach and practical application in the networking domain.

 ---